 An organization's priorities also determine whether an impact is important enough to warrant inclusion.
 Priorities vary by industry and competitive strategies.
 Even a large impact may not be relevant to an organization or a particular decision.
-For example, machine utilization may significantly decrease with increased automation, but management may not wish to include this impact as a distinct evaluation criterion.
-Increased machine utilization may not be a desirable goal because it may lead to excess inventory; its effects may best be included as part of an inventory criterion.
+For example, capacity utilization rates may significantly decrease with increased automation, but management may not wish to include this impact as a distinct evaluation criterion.
+A higher rate of capacity utilization may not be a desirable goal because it may lead to excess inventory; its effects may best be included as part of an inventory criterion.